meghnakshk/Analytics-Portfolio/critique-by-design.md

 # Part 1: Original Visualization

-The original visualization was featured in howmuch.net, a financial educational website built for the people of America.
-The article is titled "See How Your Take Home Pay Compares to Workers Around the World", and the article intends to help Americans compare their take-home pays and taxation between 35 different countries.
+The original visualization was featured in howmuch.net, a financial educational website that makes visualizations and stories to help people make btter financial decisions.
+The article is titled *"See How Your Take Home Pay Compares to Workers Around the World"*, and the article intends to help Americans compare their take-home pays and taxation between 35 different countries.
 The data for average wage earnings and taxation figures is from the Organization for Economic Co-operation and Development (OECD).

-"Gross earnings refer to the amount of money you get paid before anything gets taken out, like taxes, health insurance and retirement contributions.
-The remainder is referred to as net earnings." - Source- howmuch.net
+*"Gross earnings refer to the amount of money you get paid before anything gets taken out, like taxes, health insurance and retirement contributions.
+The remainder is referred to as net earnings."* - Source- howmuch.net

 The visualization manages to show all OECD counntries and their respective net-home  figures and taxation details, however, I think the graph is trying to do too much.The article compares the United States net income and taxation with the top 10 countries in a separate table, which according to me, is sufficient information to convey the data.

 <img src="1.jpg" width="900" height="800"/>